mcandre/linters/README.md

 [wc](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/wc.html) is a line counter for UNIX systems.

+## .NET

+The [dotnet](https://dotnet.microsoft.com/en-us/) build system features built-in SCA to warn on vulnerabilities in project dependencies.

 ## Android

 [lint](http://developer.android.com/tools/help/lint.html) is a tool for static analysis of Android projects.